Terra preta: Wood charcoal

 The transformation of biomass into charcoal produces a series of charcoal derivatives known as pyrogenic or black carbon, the composition of which varies from lightly charred organic matter, to soot particles rich in graphite formed by recomposition of free radicals.
 All types of carbonized materials are called charcoal.
 By convention, charcoal is considered to be any natural organic matter transformed thermally or by a dehydration reaction with an oxygen/carbon (O/C) ratio less than 60; smaller values have been suggested.
 Because of possible interactions with minerals and organic matter from the soil, it is almost impossible to identify charcoal by determining only the proportion of O/C. The hydrogen/carbon percentage or molecular markers such as benzenepolycarboxylic acid, are used as a second level of identification.

 Indigenous people added low temperature charcoal to poor soils.
 Up to 9% black carbon has been measured in some terra preta (against 0.5% in surrounding soils).
 Other measurements found carbon levels 70 times greater than in surrounding ferralsols, with approximate average values of 50 Mg/ha/m.

 The chemical structure of charcoal in terra preta soils is characterized by poly-condensed aromatic groups that provide prolonged biological and chemical stability against microbial degradation; it also provides, after partial oxidation, the highest nutrient retention.
 Low temperature charcoal (but not that from grasses or high cellulose materials) has an internal layer of biological petroleum condensates that the bacteria consume, and is similar to cellulose in its effects on microbial growth.
 Charring at high temperature consumes that layer and brings little increase in soil fertility.
 The formation of condensed aromatic structures depends on the method of manufacture of charcoal.
 The slow oxidation of charcoal creates carboxylic groups; these increase the cation exchange capacity of the soil.
 The nucleus of black carbon particles produced by the biomass remains aromatic even after thousands of years and presents the spectral characteristics of fresh charcoal.
 Around that nucleus and on the surface of the black carbon particles are higher proportions of forms of carboxylic and phenolic carbons spatially and structurally distinct from the particle's nucleus.
 Analysis of the groups of molecules provides evidences both for the oxidation of the black carbon particle itself, as well as for the adsorption of non-black carbon.

 This charcoal is thus decisive for the sustainability of terra preta.
 Amending ferralsol with wood charcoal greatly increases productivity.
 Globally, agricultural lands have lost on average 50% of their carbon due to intensive cultivation and other damage of human origin.

-Fresh charcoal must be "charged" before it can function as a biotope.
+Fresh charcoal must be "charged with nutrients" before it can function as a biotope.
 Several experiments demonstrate that uncharged charcoal can bring a temporary depletion of available nutrients when first put into the soil, that is until its pores fill with nutrients.
 This is overcome by soaking the charcoal for two to four weeks in any liquid nutrient (urine, plant tea, worm tea, etc.).